 Two minutes later, we returned to the scene of the crime.
 The bottle was empty.
 No one, not even Mitch, had ever suspected.
-I disposed of the empty bottle by stuffing it deep into the garbage, so that no-one would see it in the morning and recognise it.
+I disposed of the empty bottle by stuffing it deep into the garbage, so that no-one would see it in the morning and recognize it.
 We never mentioned it to Mitch, or anyone else at the party.

 The next day Bob and I went to look at paintings by the Group of Seven.
-“I wonder what would happen if someone put their own work in here, and re-labelled it?”
+“I wonder what would happen if someone put their work in here, and re-labelled it?”
 I queried.

 Bob gave me a hostile look.
 Was nothing sacred?